CSE256-Fall24/information-foraging-project-256-team6/README.md

 9.29 | 8:06am (Jalen)
 - Added more info from parent handbook into parent-staff communication section in communication.html or "orientation, assessments, and communication" page
-- Changed menu name from "orientation, assessments, and communication" to "orientation, communication, and assessments" to match the order of section on the page
+- Changed menu name from "orientation, assessments, and communication" to "orientation, communication, and assessments" to match the order of sections on the page
 - Updated page title (within <head> tag) and header (displayed on website) in communication.html